 The second phase of Season One has already started to fix some things, and they’ve added a small amount of new goodies to play with.

 My hope is that they start to offer more extensive, elaborate game modes over time.
-Tournaments? life system?
+Tournaments?
+A life system?
 Instead of starting a match and being offed in the first fifteen seconds by someone who spawned behind you, what if we had a system where players respawned and were eliminated every minute, based on their standings in the match – culminating in a normal showdown bout?

 I would say I have played a fair amount of Deathverse so far.
 I’ve clocked about ten hours into it and competed in about 200 matches (I won about, maybe, 20 of them).
 I am not about to compete in any eSporting event, but I am decent.
 It wasn’t always the case, but now I finish nearly every match in the Top 5.